Ceffry/Eniac-Business_Partner_Analysis_with_Magist/README.md

 ### 1. Market Fit

-Magist does not currently show a large market for expensive tech products, which creates a potential mismatch with Eniac's high-end, tech-focused catalogue.
+Magist does not currently show a large market for expensive tech products, which creates a potential mismatch with Eniacs high-end, tech-focused catalogue.

 ### 2. Operational Reliability